 Ability and Attitude

-Davies Ward Phillips & Vineberg has the highest ratio of partners to associates of any major Canadian law firm.
-Talented, hard-working young lawyers are admitted to partnership at a far earlier stage than their contemporaries at other firms.
-As a result, very early in their careers they learn to act like owners, rather than employees, and to view the firm's relationships with its clients from that perspective.
+Davies Ward Phillips & Vineberg has a high ratio of partners to associates.
+Our talented, hard-working and highly accomplished young lawyers are hired with a view they would ultimately advance to partnership.
+As a result, they are encouraged to think like owners, rather than employees, early in their careers, and to view the firm's relationships with its clients from that perspective.

 Not all our growth has been organic.
 We also have a proven track record of attracting to our firm leading practitioners who have been successful elsewhere in private practice or in industry or government.
 They bring to our firm the strength and diversity of their talents and backgrounds.